The Continuous Stochastic Gradient Method: Part I -- Convergence Theory: Auxiliary Results

-Gradient descent methods for $L$-smooth objective functions have thoroughly been studied in the past (e.g. \cite{ProjGradientGoldstein,ProjGradientRates}).
+the set of all stationary points of $J$. \end{definition} Gradient descent methods for $L$-smooth objective functions have thoroughly been studied in the past (e.g. \cite{ProjGradientGoldstein,ProjGradientRates}).
 The key ingredients for obtaining convergence results with constant step sizes are the descent lemma and the characteristic property of the projection operator, which we state in the following. \begin{lemma}[Descent Lemma] If $J:\U\to\R$ is $L$-smooth, then it holds

 \end{lemma}